 - 4.1 The Employer retains and reserves all powers and authority to manage its operations in an effective manner with the sole and unquestioned right and prerogative in accordance with applicable laws, regulations and the Pierce County Charter, subject only to the limitations expressly stated in this Agreement: - 1.
 To plan, direct, control, and determine all the operations and services of the Employer; - 2.
 To supervise, transfer, and direct the workforce; to establish the qualifications for employment and to employ employees; - 3.
 To schedule and assign work; - 4.
-To establish work and performance standards and, from time to time, to change those standards; - 5.
+To establish work and performance standards and, from time to time, to change those standards: - 5.
 To assign overtime; - 6.
-To determine the methods, means, organization, and number of personnel by which such operations and services shall be made, purchased, or to subcontract work (subject to Article 21 Subcontracting); - 7.
-To make and enforce reasonable rules and regulations;
+To determine the methods, means, organization, and number of personnel by which such operations and services shall be made, purchased, or to subcontract work (subject to Article 21 Subcontracting);